AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Abstract

 \section{Abstract}

 Facial feminization surgery (FFS) is a key component of gender affirmation for transgender and gender diverse patients, aiming to reshape craniofacial structures toward a female morphology.
 Current surgical planning procedures largely rely on subjective clinical assessment, lacking quantitative and reproducible anatomical guidance.
 We therefore propose \textbf{AutoFFS}, a novel data-driven framework that generates counterfactual skull morphologies through adversarial free-form deformations.
 Our method performs a \emph{deformation-based targeted adversarial attack} on an ensemble of pre-trained binary sex classifiers that learned sexual dimorphism, effectively transforming individual skull shapes toward the target sex.
 The generated counterfactual skull morphologies provide a quantitative foundation for preoperative planning in FFS, driving advances in this largely overlooked patient group.
-We validate our approach through classifier-based evaluation and a human perceptual study, confirming that the generated morphologies exhibit target sex characteristics.
-Our code is available at \url{https://github.com/pfriedri/autoffs}.
+We validate our approach through classifier-based evaluation, propose \emph{Morphological Fr\'{e}chet Distance (MFD)} and \emph{Morphological Kernel Distance (MKD)} to evaluate distributional alignment of generated and real populations, and perform a human perceptual study, confirming that the generated morphologies exhibit target sex characteristics.
+The project page is available at: \url{https://pfriedri.github.io/autoffs-io}.

 \keywords{Facial Feminization Surgery \and Counterfactual Shape Editing \and Adversarial Deformations.}